Concepting & Storyboarding

 Music

-Whoever creates the music, and however it is made, we should be cognizant of the moments during filming when big audio changes are needed, big moments.
+Whoever creates the music, whatever it is, and however it is made, we should be cognizant of the moments during filming when big audio changes are needed, big moments.
+We will be planning out the stillness and crescendos in advance, and acquiring music that fits our movement score (this means filming and dance, both).
+Rather than fitting the filming and dance into a pre-established form.

 \\ START: MOBILE ONLY CONTENT BELOW //